A survey of embedding models of entities and relationships for knowledge graph completion: Specific Models

-DISTMULT \citep{yang-etal-2015} is based on the {Bilinear} model \citep{ICML2011Nickel_438,Bordes2014SME,NIPS2012_4744} where each relation is represented by a diagonal rather than a full matrix.
-The neural tensor network (NTN) model \citep{NIPS2013_5028} uses a bilinear tensor operator to represent each relation while ER-MLP \citep{Dong:2014} and ProjE \citep{ShiW16a} can be viewed as simplified versions of NTN.
-Such quadratic forms are also used to model entities and relations in KG2E \citep{He:2015}, TransG \citep{xiao-huang-zhu:2016:P16-1}, ComplEx \citep{TrouillonWRGB16}, TATEC \citep{Garcia-DuranBUG15}, RSTE \citep{Tay:2017:RST:3018661.3018695} and ANALOGY \citep{pmlr-v70-liu17d}.
-In addition, the HolE model \citep{Nickel:2016:HEK:3016100.3016172} uses circular correlation--a compositional operator--which can be interpreted as a compression of the tensor product.
+\paragraph{Bilinear- \& Tensor-based models:} DISTMULT \citep{yang-etal-2015} is based on the {Bilinear} model \citep{ICML2011Nickel_438,NIPS2012_4744} where each relation is represented by a diagonal matrix rather than a full matrix.
+SimplE \citep{NIPS2018_7682} extends DISTMULT to allow two embeddings of each entity to be learned dependently.
+Such quadratic forms are also used to model entities and relations in KG2E \citep{He:2015}, TATEC \citep{Garcia-DuranBUG15}, TransG \citep{xiao-huang-zhu:2016:P16-1}, RSTE \citep{Tay:2017:RST:3018661.3018695}, ANALOGY \citep{pmlr-v70-liu17d} and Dihedral \cite{xu-li-2019-relation}.
+SME-bilinear \citep{Bordes2014SME} is proposed to first separately combine entity-relation pairs $(h,r)$ and $(r,t)$ and then semantically match these combinations, using tensor product.
+HolE \citep{Nickel:2016:HEK:3016100.3016172} uses circular correlation--a compositional operator--which can be interpreted as a compression of the tensor product.
+In addition, TuckER \citep{balazevic-etal-2019-tucker} is a linear model based on the Tucker tensor decomposition of the binary tensor representation of KG triples.

-ConvE \citep{DettmersMSR17} and ConvKB \citep{NguyenNNP2017} are based on convolutional neural networks.
-ConvE uses a 2D convolutional layer directly over head-entity and relation vector embeddings while ConvKB applies a convolutional layer over embedding triples.
-Unlike ConvE and ConvKB, the IRN model \citep{shen-EtAl:2017:RepL4NLP1} uses a shared memory and recurrent neural network-based controller to implicitly model multi-step structured relationships.